 Even if you think you have erased all of your information from your devices, it’s important to choose a reliable electronics recycler to ensure that any information that remains on your device will be destroyed.
 Before choosing an electronics recycler, ask about how they protect your information during the recycling process.

-For example, ERI wipes devices between 7-10 times in accordance with the Department of Defense standards and/or sends them to the e-waste shredder.
+For example, ERI wipes devices in accordance with DOD and NIST standards and/or sends them to the e-waste shredder.
 Clients also have the option of watching a video of the data destruction so they don’t have any doubts about what happened to their personal information.
 Find an electronics recycler that offers these types of guarantees so you know your information will not fall into the wrong hands after you dispose of unwanted devices.

 You can also look for a company that has been awarded the National Association for Information Destruction (NAID) AAA certification.
 This certification is only given to companies that have proven they properly handle and destruct personal information, so you should be able to trust leaving your devices with an electronics recycler that has this certification.